Victims of Bicycle Accidents Must Take a Common-Sense Approach to NC Crash Reporting Laws

 Assuming bicyclists are in physical condition to remain on the scene, they should handle accidents in the same basic manner used by other motorists, including the following:

 - Call for help.
-At the very least, police need to come to the scene to issue accident reports, but a call to 911 can bring all needed emergency vehicles.
+At the very least, police need to come to the scene to issue accident reports, but a call to 911 can bring all the needed emergency vehicles.

 - Do not admit fault.
 In the confusion immediately after an accident, virtually no one knows precisely what happened or what caused the collision.
 This is not a time to state theories.
 It is, however, a good time to listen to (and remember) statements by others involved in the accident.